kxanxc/simple-cipher/README.md

 # simple-cipher
-A simple letter cipher I made in Python for csc108
+A simple letter cipher I made in Python for my csc108 class.